philipjoelsson/pandas/README.md

 #### Identify requirements related to the issue.
 If the requirements are not documented yet, try to describe them based on code reviews and existing test cases.
 Create a project plan for testing these requirements, and working on the issue.

 There are no documented requirements for this issue.
 In the issue there is documented expected behaviour, which works as requirement and guide for understanding what the program should do.
 From looking at other parts of the code, you get an understanding for the expected behaviour.
 There are existing tests that are marked as xfail, meaning they are expected to fail.
-When xfail assertion is removed the tests fail.
 The plan is to fix the issue and then remove the xfail markings and confirm that the tests then pass.
 Since there already are tests for this issue and the tests existing are sufficient, there is no need for further adding new tests.

 Optional (point 3): trace tests to requirements.